On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Open problems

 From a theoretical point of view, it would be interesting to close the gap between Theorems~\ref{th:inapprox-mrtt} and~\ref{thm:mrtthard} with regard to the inapproximability of \mrtt{} in a strongly temporalisable network.
 From a more applicative point of view, it would be worth exploring other restrictions of the problem where constant approximation is possible.
 For example, we leave as a future work the study of trip networks with single edge trips as they can be seen as a variation in directed graphs of label-connectivity as defined in \cite{Goebel1991}.

-Finally, an interesting generalisation consists in allowing variable waiting times in-between two consecutive edges of a trip.
-In other words, a temporalisation would then assign an appearing time to each edge of a trip so that the trip becomes a valid temporal walk: each edge appears after the arrival time of the previous edge.
+Finally, an interesting generalisation consists of allowing variable waiting times in-between two consecutive edges of a trip.
+In other words, a temporalisation would then assign an appearance time to each edge of a trip so that the trip becomes a valid temporal walk: each edge appears after the arrival time of the previous edge.